ShaBren/AsimovCraft/README.md

 ## Security Warning
 AsimovCraft currently provides no sandboxing for user code, so if you run it on a server, only allow users you trust to access it.
 They will effectively have full access to the user account running the server.

+## License
+AsimovCraft is available under the terms of the zlib license.
+See LICENSE.md for details.

 ## Author
 Stephen Bryant, also known on the internet as Sha`Bren.